himlamlolz/torn/README.md

 <details>
 <summary><strong>Auto-scroll stopped before loading all entries</strong></summary>

-The script detects completion by checking if the page height has stopped increasing across 6 consecutive checks.
+The script detects completion by checking if the page height has stopped increasing across several consecutive checks.
 On slow connections, new entries might not load fast enough between checks.
 Simply click **Fast Auto Scroll** again to continue loading from where it left off.

 </details>